A Two-Sample Conditional Distribution Test Using Conformal Prediction and Weighted Rank Sum: Background

-be the conformity score for the $i$th sample point in the augmented data with $Y_{m+1}=y$.
-The conformal prediction set using conformity score function $V$ is
+be conformity scores for each sample point in the augmented data $\mathcal D(y)$.
+The conformal prediction set using the conformity score function $v(\cdot)$ is

-The finite sample coverage \eqref{eq:conf_coverage} can be easily derived from the iid assumption, the symmetry of $V$, and the construction of $\hat C$ in \eqref{eq:conf_set}.
-To see this, if we replace $y$ by $Y_{m+1}$, then the iid assumption and symmetry of $V$ implies exchangeability of $(V_i(Y_{m+1}):1\le i\le m+1)$.
+The finite sample coverage \eqref{eq:conf_coverage} can be easily derived from the iid assumption, the symmetry of $v(\cdot)$, and the construction of $\hat C$ in \eqref{eq:conf_set}.
+To see this, if we replace $y$ by $Y_{m+1}$, then the iid assumption and symmetry of $v(\cdot)$ implies exchangeability of $(V_i(Y_{m+1}):1\le i\le m+1)$.
 Thus the rank of $V_{m+1}$ being lower than $\lfloor (m+1)\alpha \rfloor$ has probability no more than $\alpha$.

-Although the finite sample coverage guarantee only requires $V$ to satisfy a symmetry condition, its choice will have a crucial impact on the quality of the resulting prediction set.
-A good choice of $V$ needs to reflect the structure of the underlying distribution of $(X,Y)$ and be able to tell whether a sample point is likely drawn from this distribution.
-Such a function $V$ is often constructed from a point estimate $\hat f$ of the regression function.
-For example, in nonparametric regression, one can choose $V(\mathcal D, (x,y))=\hat p(y|x)$, where $\hat p(\cdot|\cdot)$ is an estimated conditional density function of $y$ given $x$ using the sample $\mathcal D\cup \{(x,y)\}$ \citep{lei2014distribution}.
-In high dimensional regression, one can use $V(\mathcal D,(x,y))=|y_{m+1}-\hat f(x_{m+1})|$ where $\hat f$ is an estimated regression function using $\mathcal D\cup \{(x,y)\}$.
+Although the finite sample coverage guarantee only requires $v(\cdot)$ to satisfy a symmetry condition, its choice will have a crucial impact on the quality of the resulting prediction set.
+A good choice of $v(\cdot)$ needs to reflect the structure of the underlying distribution of $(X,Y)$ and be able to tell whether a sample point is likely drawn from this distribution.
+Such a function $v(\cdot)$ is often constructed from a point estimate $\hat \theta$ of the regression function.
+For example, in nonparametric regression, one can choose $v(\mathcal D, (x,y))=\hat f(y|x)$, where $\hat f(\cdot|\cdot)$ is an estimated conditional density function of $y$ given $x$ using the sample $\mathcal D\cup \{(x,y)\}$ \citep{lei2014distribution}.
+In high dimensional regression, one can use $v(\mathcal D,(x,y))=-|y-\hat \theta(x)|$ where $\hat \theta$ is an estimated regression function using $\mathcal D\cup \{(x,y)\}$.
+More recently, some conformal prediction methods adaptive to heteroskedasticity based on quantile regression have been proposed \citep{romano2019conformalized,kivaranovic2020adaptive,sesia2021conformal,chernozhukov2021distributional}.
+In this work, we develop a new conformity score based on conditional density ratios, which is particularly suited for the two-sample conditional testing problem.

-In general, the conformity score function $V$ consists of a fitting part, which aims at recovering the relationship between $Y$ and $X$, and a conformity assessment part, which evaluates how well a particular data point conforms to the estimated model.
-If both parts accurately reflect the underlying joint distribution, then the resulting prediction set will not only have coverage guarantee, but will also be nearly optimal.